scalacenter/scala-advent-of-code/docs/2023/puzzles/day16.md

   val activated = Array.fill(input.length)(Array.fill(input(0).length())(false))
 ```

 To find the next element in the lava flow, we only need the current element and the direction of the lava flow.
-But since we are using dense collections, we cannot just check if `x > 0` or `x < line.size`.
+But since we are using sparse collections, we cannot just check if `x > 0` or `x < line.size`.
 An input's line can have 10 elements but only 4 non-`Empty` ones, so calling the 5-th element would crash with an `IndexOutOfBoundsExceptions`.

 Yet, this constraint comes with a benefit, we can just check if the next element is in the collection or not, and "jump" to it if it is.
 If it is not, we can just return an `Empty` cell (which will later be used to stop the simulation)